apache/kudu/docs/design-docs/scan-optimization-partition-pruning.md

 operation since the original scan predicate does not need to be copied (because it can be mutated in place), and most of the optimization steps are already happening anyway.

-### Prune Tablets by Partition Key Interval Set

-The method of pruning tablets described above is 'lazy' in that it retrieves partition metadata for each tablet in the partition key range, and then compares the partition against the precomputed hash bucket and range constraints to determine if the tablet should be pruned.

-As an alternative, the client could create a set of partition key ranges from the hash bucket and range constraints.
-Taking the intersection of this interval set with the interval set of tablet partition key ranges would yield exactly the set of tablets necessary to satisfy the scan.